 The first party must have the right to perform its obligation and therefore to pay by way of set-off.
 It cannot impose on the other party a performance which is not yet due and ascertained.
-As set-off imposes payment, the other party must not be allowed to refuse payment and to oppose a defence.

-6. A had sold ten trucks to B for 100.000 euros.
+6. A had sold ten trucks to B for US\$ 100,000.
 B is obliged to pay the price of the trucks before 30 September.
 B wishes to set-off an obligation it has against A arising from a loan to A, repayment of which had to be made on 30 November.
-B, before this date, may not set-off its obligation against A, as he cannot make a payment to A before 30 November.
+B, before this date, may not set-off its obligation against A, as it cannot make a payment to A before 30 November.
 B's obligation against A is not performable

-7. A owes B 20000 dollars for the repayment of a loan.
+7. A owes B EUR 20,000 for the repayment of a loan.
 The repayment must take place on 30 January.
-B is obliged to pay A for a claim of damages of 14000 dollars, under a judgment given on 25 January.
+B is obliged to pay A for a claim of damages of EUR 14,000, under a judgment given on 25 January.
 A asks for payment by B on 9 February.
 B, whose obligation is performable, is allowed on 10 February to set-off its obligation against A's obligation.

-8. A had sold I000 bottles of wines of Bordeaux to B, the price to be paid at the latest, on 30 October.
+8. A had sold 1000 bottles of wines of Bordeaux to B, the price to be paid at the latest, on 30 October.
 B also is A's obligee and A's obligation is already due.
 B may set-off its own obligation against A's obligation, on 10 October, even if the last date to pay the price to A is on 30 October, because A is bound to accept a payment before this date.